University of Tokyo: Faculties and graduate schools

 In addition to the graduate schools affiliated with specific faculties, the University of Tokyo also includes two independent graduate institutions: the Graduate School of Interdisciplinary Information Studies and the Graduate School of Public Policy (GraSPP).

-In 2025, UTokyo announced a plan to launch a five-year program called the College of Design, starting in the autumn of 2027.
+In 2025, UTokyo announced a plan to launch a five-year programme called the College of Design, starting in the autumn of 2027.
 This would be the first faculty to be established in nearly 70 years, since the founding of the Faculty of Pharmaceutical Sciences in 1958.
-While Japanese local media refer to it as a "faculty (学部)," UTokyo describes it as an integrated five-year program combining both bachelor's and master's degrees program, according to the currently announced plans.